Mental health services for over 18s

-Services that work with people with ‘mild-moderate’ mental health concerns tend to be ‘brief’ in nature, working with people for a specified time period.
+Services working with people with ‘mild-moderate’ mental health concerns tend to be ‘brief’ in nature, for a specified time period.
 Often, there will only be one health professional involved in providing support to the person.

 Your college or school counsellor

 If you’re a student, there will probably be free counselling services at your school or college.
 The counsellors are there to help students cope with all kinds of issues.
 Concerns like adjusting to college or school, feeling anxious or depressed, relationship problems, bereavement, or feeling lonely and isolated.

 Sometimes there are waiting lists, but if you feel it’s urgent let them know.

 Jigsaw offers free mental health support for young people aged 12-25.
 There are 14 local services, or ‘hubs’, around Ireland.

 Each Jigsaw hub has a team of health professionals who specialise in helping young people.
 They do this by talking to the young people one-on-one, working with them through their issues.
 Jigsaw helps thousands of young people every year this way.